regiregi22/RaspiNail/raspibolt_20_pi.md

 _(Warning: the video below is outdated and does not correspond exactly to the commands above)_
 <script id="asciicast-1oSmvJaZLCuN3hUIn33OZCtJy" src="https://asciinema.org/a/1oSmvJaZLCuN3hUIn33OZCtJy.js" async></script>

-**Important**: if you connected using the hostname `raspberrypi.local`, you now need to use the new hostname (e.g. `raspibolt.local`)
+**Important**: if you connected using the hostname `raspberrypi.local`, you now need to use the new hostname (e.g. `RaspiNail.local`)

 The following two potential error messages are expected:

-* After changing the hostname, e.g. to `raspibolt`, a reboot is required to get rid of this error message.
+* After changing the hostname, e.g. to `RaspiNail`, a reboot is required to get rid of this error message.
   It can be safely ignored for now.

   ```